 You can customize the FPS limit even if the Whisper mode is turned on, which we will get into the solutions added below.

 How to fix laptop FPS drop when plugged in

-For that, open the NVIDIA control panel from the taskbar or you can search for it and follow the guideline below to solve laptop FPS drop when plugged in.
+To do this, access the NVIDIA control panel through the taskbar or by searching for it.
+Follow the instructions provided to solve the laptop FPS drop when plugged in.

 - Make sure the preferred graphics processor for a particular program is Nvidia GPU.

-- Apply the configuration and try to check the application if the FPS drop issue resolved.
+- Apply the configuration and try to check the application if the FPS drop issue is resolved.

-- Note that this setting is effective for each application demands high GPU power such as gaming, editing.
+- Note that this setting is effective for each application that demands high GPU power, such as gaming and editing.

 Check the steps visually:

 👉🏽 Also read: Nvidia graphics driver not compatible with your version of windows